pointybeard/api_framework/README.md

 #### Working with XML

 The JSON renderer expects to get well formed XML data, which it then translates into JSON data.
 Although JSON is just as well structured as XML, XML does not translate directly to JSON.
-Here are a few examples of XML and how it translates into JSON:
+Here are a few examples of XML and how they translate into JSON.

 ##### Arrays